If you take a step back to view the developments in the application of medical isotopes, you will notice three trends:

 PALLAS will play a crucial role in furthering medical science, which will include research into new treatment methods.
 This will be done in close collaboration with universities, hospitals, pharmaceutical companies and scientists.
 PALLAS aspires to become Europe’s knowledge centre for nuclear medicine.

 In addition to medical research, PALLAS will conduct research into safety in nuclear applications, optimisation of resource use, development of new fourth-generation technologies such as melted-salt reactors, solutions for nuclear waste, (fundamental) materials research, supply guarantee of nuclear energy (in the medium term and long term) and lifetime extension of existing reactors.

 PALLAS aims to carry out high-quality nuclear research assignments and programmes for private and public parties, just as the HFR currently does.
 One of the most important parts of this is research into new medical isotopes for the treatment of patients.

 In addition to medical isotope production, PALLAS has the possibility to conduct research.
 For example, PALLAS can play an important role in research into new fuel designs.
 An example of this is the development of accident-tolerant fuel which, when developed, will increase the safety of reactors.

-Reactors such as the BR-2 in Belgium and Jules Horrowitz Reactor (under construction) in France are focusing strongly on research.
+Reactors like the BR-2 in Belgium and Jules Horrowitz Reactor (under construction) in France focus strongly on research.
 Yet these reactors are not suitable for all types of research.
 PALLAS can become an addition to these reactors on important factors.